rrrhys/wootoapp-woocommerce-plugin/Readme.txt

 == Installation ==
 1. Install the plugin
 2. Finish setting up (involves creating API keys)
-3. We'll SMS you a link to download your personalised, branded store.
+3. We'll email you a link to configure, preview, download and test your mobile app.